The multilayer architecture of the global input-output network and its properties: Network representation and methodology

-In following, we will explain how to apply communicability centralities to identify communities in a multilayer network.
+In the following, we will explain how to apply communicability centralities to identify communities in a multilayer network.
 We start by introducing on the network a suitable distance based on the idea of communicability.
-As expressed by the definition, the communicability between two nodes is a weighted sum of the number of all walks connecting the pair (see \cite{ESTRADA_et_al_2012, Bartesaghi_et_al_2020}).
-Indeed, the fact that two nodes can be connected by means of all possible walks, and not only by shortest paths, is implicit in the very idea of communicability.
+To ensure that the introduced distance is well defined, we need to work with a symmetrized matrix.
+To this end, we first symmetrize the matrix $W^{supra}$ by constructing $W^{symm}=\frac{1}{2}({W}^{supra}+{({W}^{supra}})^T)$.
+To avoid the excessive influence of links with higher weights in the network, we then normalize the new matrix $W^{symm}$ by $\bar{W}^{symm}=S^{-\frac{1}{2}}W^{symm}S^{-\frac{1}{2}}$, where $S$ is the (supra) diagonal matrix of the strengths of each node in each level.
+As expressed by the definition, the communicability between two nodes is a weighted sum of the number of all walks connecting the pair (see \cite{ESTRADA_et_al_2012}).
+Indeed, the fact that two nodes can be connected by means of all possible walks, and not only by shortest paths, is implicit in the idea of communicability.

 In general, the communicability-based distance $\xi_{ij}^{[\alpha, \beta]}$ between node $i$ in layer $\alpha$ and node $j$ in layer $\beta$ is defined as